 Canada is a great place to work as a web developer, as many have attested there is no better place to raise a family in large part thanks to the free universal healthcare, free schooling, and the comfort of knowing you are living in the 2nd safest country in the world.

-Is it Hard to Find a Job in Canada?
+Is it Hard to Find a Job in Canada in the IT Industry?

-Many in the industry agree that as long as you look in the right places, you should be successful.
+Many in the IT industry agree that as long as you look in the right places, you should be successful.
 Toronto and Vancouver are the tech hubs in Canada so you will find the most opportunity there.
 This means that if you choose to apply through the Express Entry system, you should create an Expression of Interest (EOI) in Ontario or British Columbia, as you will have a much better chance of receiving a provincial nomination from one of these provinces than say Yukon.
 It may be really awesome in the Yukon, but they aren’t big on tech up there.

 How Much Do Web Developers Make in Canada?

 If you study at a Canadian institution, or you have just graduated and are thinking about immigrating to Canada as a web developer, entry-level positions start at around $40,000 a year.
 Once you have a few years of experience under your belt, you will be making around $72,500 a year.
 Take regular courses to expand your coding skill set, keep up to date and work hard and you will be earning upward of $122,000 a year!
 The new land of opportunity indeed.

 So, What Are My Immigration Options?Well, we touched on the Express Entry system, but essentially a professional web developer with a master’s degree should have no problem being invited to apply for permanent residence in Canada in as little as six months.
 If you can secure a job offer, your chance of obtaining PR status is very high.
 As it stands web developers are highly in demand in British Columbia, so much so that there is an immigration stream dedicated to them and other IT professionals: